Royal Observer Corps: Royal Observer Corps Medal

 Prior to the Second World War, observers were employed by county police forces and qualified for the Special Constabulary Long Service Medal after nine years continuous service.
 However, following RAF Fighter Command assuming control of the ROC in 1939, this medal ceased to be awarded to members of the ROC.

 In 1950, King George VI granted permission for the issue of a Royal Observer Corps Medal for twelve years continuous service.
 Each subsequent period of twelve years was recognised by the award of a clasp depicting a winged crown attached to the medal ribbon.
 Peace time service by full-time officers was calculated at a rate of 50% for qualifying years, thereby requiring up to twenty four years service to qualify for a medal or subsequent clasp.
 However, any war or part-time service previously undertaken by such individuals counted in full.
 The medal ceased to be awarded when the ROC was stood down in December 1995.

 The medal ribbon is a mix of pale blue, dark blue and silver vertical stripes, representing the pale blue of the daytime sky with a searchlight's beam in a night sky at the centre.
 A pattern which, together with additional outer stripes of dark blue, is repeated in the ROC stable belt.
+(The sequence of blue stripes on the medal ribbon are the reverse of those appearing on the ROC regimental tie, which itself conforms to the pattern of the ROC unit flash applied to green painted ”Tommy Helmets” worn during Second World War).